Baptiste-Pollien/www/content/publication/state_of_the_art/index.md

 ---
-title: "Formal Verification for Autopilot – Preliminary state ofthe art"
+title: "Formal Verification for Autopilot – Preliminary state of the art"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here